JadenSWang/Stock-Wrapper/README.md

 The graphing might take a couple seconds since it's loading years and years of data and calculating various moving averages

-If you want to graph multiple stocks, its best to group them like so
+If you want to graph multiple stocks, its best to group them like so as this streamlines the data loading process
 > microsoft = Stock('MSFT')
 >
 > visualize.graph_trendline_analysis([snp, microsoft])